idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

 ## BSP Dependency Image

-CTI publishes BSPs that tend to align on the module level.
-The current Xavier BSP version is v203 and TX1/TX2/TX2i is v125.
+CTI publishes BSPs that tend to align on the module and driver pack level.

 To create the BSP dependency image we can take two paths (first is a lot simpler):